mslycn/my-home-assistant-docker-project/README.md

   <a href="https://awesome-ha.com"><strong>https://awesome-ha.com</strong></a>
 </div>

-This method involves running Home Assistant Core in a standalone container, typically using Docker.
+This method involves running Home Assistant Core in a standalone container, typically using Docker.Follow these steps to get the Home assistant docker installed on your system

 ## Contents